checkly/theheadless.dev/blog/posts/basics-puppeteer-intro.md

 Let's break that down:

-1. **node library**: node.js and javascript are the backbone of most web applications and will be familiar to most developers already
+1. **node library**: Node.js and Javascript are the backbone of most web applications and will be familiar to most developers already
 2. **high-level API:** a human-readable interface for interacting with webpages through the browser (Chrome or Chromium) using...
 3. **...the DevTools Protocol:** the standard protocol used to expose Chrome functionality up to various development-oriented tools
 4. **headless**: running without a graphical user interface.